 To make the Mustard Cream Sauce:

-- Cook over medium heat, whisking constantly, until sauce thickens and coats back of spoon, 4 to 5 minutes.
+- In a small saucepan over medium heat, whisk together sour cream, heavy cream, yolks, mustard, vinegar, sugar, and 1/2 teaspoon salt.
+Cook, whisking constantly, until sauce thickens and coats back of spoon, 4 to 5 minutes.

 - Immediately transfer to serving bowl, stir in chives, and season with salt and pepper to taste.
 Serve warm or at room temperature.
-Makes about 1 cup.
+Makes about 3 cups.